 And so in 2007, I wrote up my recipe and submitted it to Cruising World.
 It appeared in the July 2007 issue in the People & Food column.
-Don’t worry if you don’t have the exact ingredients called for (see Substitutions Thoughts) — you can make all sorts of variations using almost any vegetable that you’d eat raw, or leftover cooked veggies.
+Don’t worry if you don’t have the exact ingredients called for.
+You can make all sorts of variations using almost any vegetable that you’d eat raw, or leftover cooked veggies.
 For example, I had half a leftover baked potato that I diced up and added to the gazpacho pictured at the top of this article.
 Another good add-in is leftover pico de gallo (basically, a raw salsa) — it’ll add a bit of zing!

 Now living ashore in the midwest — where we have plenty of very humid 90+ degree days (and we still rarely use air conditioning) — gazpacho is still a favorite lunch.
 Hope you enjoy it as much as we do!

 After a wonderful week in Ensenada San Juanico just north of Loreto in the Sea of Cortez, it was time for ¿Qué Tal?, our Tayana 37, to head north.
 The wind was almost nonexistent, but we had a party to go to.